29 Bluetooth GATT Review

 Why It Happens: Developers either don’t know standard services exist, or want “full control” over data format.
 Custom UUIDs require custom apps on every platform, while standard services work with generic BLE tools and OS integrations.

 The Fix: Check the Bluetooth SIG GATT specifications before creating custom services.
-Use standard UUIDs with defined data formats:
+Use standard UUIDs with defined data formats whenever they fit:

 When to use custom UUIDs: Only for truly proprietary functionality that has no standard equivalent (e.g., device-specific configuration, firmware update protocol, vendor-specific commands).

 Supervision timeout must accommodate worst-case response time with peripheral latency.
-The BLE specification requires:
+Use:

 Key insight: The factor-of-2 multiplier accounts for connection event retries.
 Always verify that your timeout exceeds the worst-case response time by at least 50% to handle RF interference and packet loss.